 KRISTEN COURY (Director) is the Founder and Producing Artistic Director of Gulfshore Playhouse and has directed nearly all their productions to date, including: I Am My Own Wife, Doubt, Tartuffe, A Streetcar Named Desire, Art and Race.
 The first Gulfshore Playhouse production was Oleanna by David Mamet, starring Tony Award®-Nominee Alan Campbell and was received with much acclaim.
 Kristen made her feature film directorial debut with Friends and Family, a comedy starring Tony Lo Bianco and Tovah Feldshuh, which was released around the US and Europe, and can now be seen on DVD and Cable TV worldwide.
 Kristen has directed several new works, produced a CD and worked on a variety of musicals in various stages of development… Read More

-Byron Donalds is a former Republican candidate for the U.S. House of Representatives in Florida’s 19th District.
+Byron Donalds is a member of the U.S. House of Representatives in Florida’s 19th District.
 He is a liberty activist and a sought-after speaker on the Constitution and conservative principles.
 A finance professional and former registered Democrat, Donalds currently serves as a political commentator for media, campaigns, grassroots organizations, and nonprofits.
 Byron Donalds is originally from Brooklyn, New York and is the product of a single parent household.
 He left Brooklyn at the age of 17 to attend Florida A&M University, and later, Florida State University, where he graduated with degrees in Finance and Marketing.
 Donalds’ successful professional career has been in banking and finance, specifically commercial….
 Read More

 Andy was born in Yonkers, New York in 1942 and is the oldest of 5 children.
 His father (Andrew) became First Sgt. for Audie Murphy’s unit in WW II when Murphy received his battlefield commission.
 Andy’s father won a Silver Star and two Purple Hearts, a source of pride for Andrew and his family.
 Andrew’s mother’s family is French Cagean and old line Spanish from the bayous of Louisiana.
 Members of the family fought with Lafitte at the battle of New Orleans.
 His Great Grandfather, Octavius Carmadelle, was a steamboat captain on Mississippi.
 Andrew’s cagean roots are an important family legacy. …Read More